adeishs/kafa/README.md

+Two coffee-related scripts:
-Get a random non-English translation of ‘coffee’ using MyMemory API.
+1. kafa: Get a random non-English translation of ‘coffee’ using MyMemory API.
+1. kafic: Get a random coffee ASCII art.

 ![A cup of coffee](coffee.jpg)